Moore McDowell

 Moore McDowell is an Irish economist and university lecturer.
 A writer on economics and public finances, he is a regular contributor in the Irish media on the subject of economics.

-He is the eldest son of Anthony McDowell, a barrister and civil servant, and Eilis MacNeill (daughter of the leader of the Irish Volunteers, Eoin MacNeill).
+McDowell is the eldest son of Anthony McDowell, a barrister and civil servant, and Eilis MacNeill (daughter of the leader of the Irish Volunteers, Eoin MacNeill).
 His younger brother is the politician Senator Michael McDowell.

-Moore McDowell studied at University College Dublin (UCD), and was awarded a Research Fellowship from the Economic and Social Research Institute (ESRI) to study at Worcester College, Oxford, from 1967 to 1969.
-He has held academic positions at UCD, San Francisco State University, University of California at Davis and the University of Delaware.
+McDowell studied at University College Dublin (UCD), and was awarded a Research Fellowship from the Economic and Social Research Institute (ESRI) to study at Worcester College, Oxford, from 1967 to 1969.
+He was one of the economists along with Sean Barrett and Colm McCarthy, nicknamed the 'Doheny & Nesbitt School of Economics', who were closely identified with the early policies of the Progressive Democrats.

-At UCD like his younger brother, he was a member of Young Fine Gael, the party of their grandfather.

-McDowell was one of the economists along with Sean Barrett and Colm McCarthy, nicknamed the 'Doheny & Nesbitt School of Economics', who were closely identified with the early policies of the Progressive Democrats.